cds-snc/terraform-modules/rds/README.md

-This module will create an RDS Postgresql Cluster behind an RDS Proxy to manage connections.
+This module will create an RDS Cluster behind an RDS Proxy to manage connections.

 ## Requirements